Handwashing for life

 H is for Handwashing

 Lifebuoy is a founding partner of the Global Handwashing Partnership.
-And each year on 15 October, over 200 million people worldwide take part in celebrating GHD across more than 100 countries.
-In 2020, the launch of our €30 million H for Handwashing campaign reached over 124 million people across 30 countries.
+And each year on 15 October, over 200 million people worldwide take part in celebrating Global Handwashing Day across more than 100 countries.
+The launch of our €30 million H for Handwashing campaign in 2020 reached over 124 million people across 30 countries.

 We’re creating an unforgettable hand hygiene reminder, ensuring that handwashing with soap becomes a lesson nobody forgets.Kartik Chandrasekhar, Lifebuoy’s Global Brand Vice President